 To explain simply:

 Higher resistance coils: Requires less power, produces less vapour.

 Lower resistance coils: Require more power and battery capacity, produces more vapour.

-Which coils are right for mouth to lung vaping?
+Which coils are right for MTL vaping?

-Which coils are right for direct to lung vaping?
+Which coils are right for Direct-Lung vaping?

-Vaping hardware for mouth to lung vaping
+Vaping hardware for Mouth-to-Lung vaping

 What tanks are suitable for mouth to lung vaping?